Frequently Asked Questions

 How is ML-RCP different than applying directly to AFRL or Department of Defense (DoD) to obtain funding?

 The ML-RCP is different from applying directly to AFRL for funding because this program provides a community of support and best practices for institutions, faculty, and students, with regular engagement opportunities and a robust partnership base.
 Through their involvement with ML-RCP, faculty receive support from proposal development all the way to annual reports.
 The ML-RCP intentionally develops a network of faculty and AFRL researchers to support the development of proposals outside of the ML-RCP, working to increase faculty funding.
 Student researchers (undergraduate and graduate) may gain the opportunity to conduct paid summer research with AFRL and benefit from the professional network created by the program.
 The ML-RCP creates a virtual community of practice for students to engage in professional and leadership development and networking among peers.
 Members receive administrative guidance relating to export control, compliance, and secure research.
+Please refer to our administrative kickoff video for more information.

 Who can participate?